undergrad-partner-school

 Boarding

-In 2025, room and board cost at Lehigh University amounted to $18,180 a year.
-Room-only (on campus) cost per academic year at this school added up to $10,800, according to the data from 2025.
+In 2025, the price of room and board at Lehigh University was $18,180 per academic year.
+Room-only (on campus) cost per academic year at this school came to $10,800, according to the data from 2025.
 The estimated expense of room-only (on campus) for commuters not living at home was also $10,800.

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all types of financial help available to students.
+Grants, loans, scholarships, work-study programs: these are all different types of financial support for students.
 If you are interested in finding out more about need-based and non-need-based aid at Lehigh University, here are some recent data you should take into consideration.

 Need-based